Why Choose CHOP for the Treatment of Fetal Lung Lesions?

 Fetal lung lesions are extremely rare, challenging conditions; so rare that most physicians may only see a few cases in their careers.
 The vast majority of cases can be treated successfully with great outcomes, but because of their variability, accurate diagnosis and an experienced team familiar with the different treatment options are critical to providing the best outcomes.

-Children’s Hospital of Philadelphia (CHOP) provides comprehensive care for both mother and baby diagnosed with fetal lung lesions such as CCAM, BPS, hybrid lesions, CHAOS and more.
+Children’s Hospital of Philadelphia (CHOP) provides comprehensive care for both mother and baby diagnosed with fetal lung lesions such as CCAM/CPAM, BPS, hybrid lesions, CHAOS and more.
 From accurate diagnosis, prenatal management and delivery, to fetal surgery options, postnatal care and long-term follow-up resources, we are equipped to provide you and your baby the best possible care every step of the way.

 - Experience.
 Since 1995, more than 2,444 patients have been referred to CHOP’s Center for Fetal Diagnosis and Treatment for evaluation of fetal lung lesions.
 This large patient volume means we are prepared to deal with whatever challenge comes our way as we manage your child’s unique diagnosis and treatment needs.
 Many institutions have adopted our approach for evaluation and treatment of fetal lung lesions, and we continue to lead the way in improving care for these prenatally diagnosed conditions.
 This includes the most advanced surgical treatment options available.